Sick of It All: Early career (1986–1992)

 Revelation had also expressed interest in releasing Sick of It All's debut album but told the band they would have to wait a year as they were planning to release an album by Gorilla Biscuits.
 So instead Sick of It All signed to Relativity Records in 1988, the band's deal with Relativity was to last for seven albums; Lou said they signed as they thought they would disband after their first.
 "We were kids [...] we didn't think we'd be doing this forever."
-They then recorded their first full-length, Blood, Sweat and No Tears, which was released in 1989.
+Throughout the year Sick of It All toured the US as an opening act for bands such as Youth of Today, Agnostic Front and Murphy’s Law.
+They were also tabbed by Exodus to open on five shows during their East Coast tour.
+They then recorded their first full-length album, Blood, Sweat, and No Tears, which was released in 1989.
 The album was a surprise success, selling over 100,000 copies, and being met with positive reception and is viewed as a classic in the hardcore genre, Chris Ingham of Metal Hammer called it a "blueprint" for New York hardcore in the 1980s.
 Whilst Joachim Hiller of Ox-Fanzine said it "heralded a generational shift in NYHC, establishing the tone for the 1990s and the growing popularity of the genre."

 The band embarked on their first national tour in support of the album, as both a headliner and supporting act for Bad Brains, joining halfway through Bad Brains' Quickness tour with Leeway, and touring the West Coast of the United States with both bands for two weeks.
 Thereafter, Majidi left Sick of It All to focus on his other band Rest in Pieces, and Max Capshaw was recruited as his replacement.
 On September 15, 1989, Sick of It All performed a showcase with Killing Time and Nuclear Assault at the Sundance in Bay Shore, after which they embarked on a headlining tour of the North Eastern United States in the fall of 1989.
 The band also filmed a music video for "Injustice System".
 Lou was dissatisfied with the video, believing it was too censored and that Majidi should have been in it instead of Capshaw, since he performed on the record.
 Majidi ultimately returned to Sick of It All for a national tour with D.R.I., with Capshaw "[not working] out because he was too young", according to Lou.